Haivision/srt/docs/handshake.md

 1. The `Version` field contains 0.
 This means that the peer rejected the handshake.

-2. The `Version` field was higher than 4, but no extensions were added (size not larger than in an HSv4 handshake, or no extension flags present).
-This is only in case of Caller-Listener arrangment because in Rendezvous such a situation may still happen temporarily.
+2. The `Version` field was higher than 4, but no extensions were added (no extension flags set).
+This is considered error in case of `URQ_CONCLUSION` message sent by the Initiator to the Responder (there can be initial conclusion message without extensions sent by the Responder to the Initiator in Rendezvous connections).

-3. Processing of HSREQ/KMREQ message has failed (e.g. due to an internal error)
+3. Processing of any of the extension data has failed (also due to an internal error).

 4. Each side declares a transmission type that is not compatible with the other.
 This will be described further along with other new HSv5 features;